dthoma6/swmpy/README.md

 statistical and machine learning packages to fit SuperMAG magnetic field data to the OMNI solar wind data.

+# Core Functionality

+The software is structured to handle three types of data:
+- SuperMAG Data: Downloads and processes geomagnetic data from magnetometer stations located across the Earth.
+It includes functionality to calculate statistics like means over specified time windows.
+- OMNI Data: Parses and processes high-resolution solar wind data (e.g., magnetic field vectors, plasma velocity, and proton density).
+It includes ballistic propagation to translate solar wind data to specific distances from Earth.
+- Kp Index: Reads and parses the Kp index, a measure of geomagnetic activity, and maps these values to higher-resolution time periods for analysis.

+# Data Analysis and Visualization

+The package provides several tools for exploring and preparing the data:
+- Correlation Analysis: A scatter matrix tool identifies highly correlated variables to avoid redundancy in statistical models.
+- Distribution Plotting: Generates histograms for key variables from both SuperMAG and OMNI datasets to visualize data distributions and outliers.
+- Utility Functions: Contains common tasks such as merging OMNI and SuperMAG datasets, filtering data by Kp index thresholds, and data cleansing.

+# Machine Learning Integration

+The package is dedicated to predictive modeling using the AutoGluon library:
+- Regression and Quantile Fits: Trains machine learning models to predict magnetic field variables (specifically B_H Mean) based on solar wind inputs.
+- Model Evaluation: Includes tools for generating permutation importance plots (to see which features most affect the model), residual plots, predicted versus measured comparisons, and calculating prediction efficiency (aka Nash-Sutcliffe Efficiency) to evaluate model performance.

 # Install

 ```